 First time commercial real estate buyers often find it to be a stressful experience, even with the assistance of an experienced broker.
 Negotiations always prove to be especially nerve-wracking.
 Navigating the deal-making waters can really be an art, which is why you always want to make sure to work with your broker through the process.
-However, it is always helpful to have an idea of what to expect when buying your first commercial property.
+However, it is always helpful to have an idea of what to expect when buying.
 Take a look at the top 10 tips our experts have come up with that can help you and your broker beat out the competition

 Imagine the counter-party’s point of view

 When thinking of commercial real estate investments, empathy doesn’t usually top the list of requisite skills.
 However, one of the biggest deal-making assets can be keeping the other side in mind while negotiating.

 Your broker should attempt to get the listing broker to provide useful information like: the owner’s motivations, challenges and reasons for selling.
 If you can really understand the seller’s perspective on the transaction, you can use that to your advantage.
 Try and solve their problems with terms that have the least cost to you (contingencies, long close, lease-back, etc).

 Don’t show your cards – negotiate like you don’t need this deal